-Our IPO constituted a "Liquidity Event" under the equity awards granted by DFH LLC to Messrs.
-Moran and Moyer in connection with their hire, and the vesting of such awards fully accelerated in connection with the IPO.
-Accordingly, we anticipate that annual equity awards may form a component of our compensation structure for executives going forward in order to more effectively align the interests of executive officers and our stockholders and ensure appropriate and retention long-term incentive arrangements remain in place.
+In 2021 annual equity awards became a component of our compensation structure for executives in order to more effectively align the interests of executive officers and our stockholders and increase retention through ensuring long-term incentive arrangements remain in place.

-No equity awards were made during 2020.
-However, as noted below under the heading "Executive Employment Agreements-Special Bonus Rights", following our IPO we granted restricted stock awards to each of our NEOs from our newly adopted 2021 Equity Incentive Plan.
+As noted below under the heading "Executive Employment Agreements-Special Bonus Rights", following our IPO we granted restricted stock awards to each of our NEOs from our 2021 Equity Incentive Plan.
 In the case of Messrs.
 Zalupski and Moyer, such awards were granted as special one-time bonuses in connection with our IPO, and in the case of Mr. Moran, his equity award was granted as part of his profit sharing bonus for 2020.
-All such awards provide for a three year vesting schedule.
+All such awards provide for a three-year vesting schedule.